 And this now, all right, now we'll turn it into a race issue.

-First we'll deliver the baby, make the baby comfortable, then we'll let the mother decide.
+First, we'll deliver the baby, make the baby comfortable, then we'll let the mother decide.

-Tempted to private health care option.
+Tempted private health care option.

-And then, of course, we got the Green New Deal, and we'll get rid of oil and gas and the combustion engine, and everything will be free, and eventually planes and cows will be eliminated too.
+And we'll get rid of oil and gas and the combustion engine and everything will be free.

-Okay, that is whoever gets the nomination, that's their position.
+Okay, that is whoever gets the nomination.

-But one of the things that is interesting to watch is Nancy Pelosi, you know, basically saying, Oh, Casio Cortez, you know, there's only four of them.
+But one of the things that is interesting to watch is Nancy Pelosi, you know, basically saying, oh, Casio-Cortez, you know, there's only four of them.

 That's it.

-And um, she's a little angry.
+And she's a little angry.

-There are four people.
+They're four people.

 That's how many votes they get.

-The the public, whatever is public sentiment, she tweets, wielding the power to shift it is how we actually achieve meaningful change.
+Wielding the power to shift it is how we actually achieve meaningful change.

 So who has the power here?

-And can these positions are they sustainable?
+And can these positions, are they sustainable?

 You can add to that, by the way.